 The pirate ship replica is made of lumber donated by a local Home Depot.
-Its hull is about 80-square-feet and the upper deck is about 300-square-feet.
+Its hull is about 80-square-feet and the upper deck spans 300-square-feet.
 From sails and flags to fake cannons and anchor chains, a variety of pirate decorations are included to make it look like a real pirate ship.

-While playing in the pirate ship replica, kids have chances to meet artificial mannequins of the movie characters such as Davy Jones in the jail, and those who have the courage to climb up to the crow’s nest above the ship replica can get a higher view of the area around.
+While playing in the pirate ship replica, kids have a chance to meet artificial mannequins of the movie characters such as Davy Jones in jail, and those who have the courage to climb up to the crow’s nest can get a birds-eye-view of the area around.

 Hill claims that this Disney-inspired built is structurally sound to hold the weight of up to twenty kids at a time.
 It seems like a safe and entertaining playhouse for children, but as seen in its video, it may be a bit risky for little kids.